eth-educators/eth-docker/.eth/ethdo/README.md

 At this point your Live USB will no longer be needed.

 ## Broadcast changes to the chain

-**This is not yet implemented.
-It'll go live in time for Goerli withdrawals**

 Insert the Data USB to your online computer where eth-docker is running.